-- 1. All growing medium placed on project to meet or exceed BCNIA and B.C.
-Landscape Standards - Submit sieve analysis by an approved independent soil testing laboratory for each type of growing medium being used on the project PRICR to placement for review and approval.
+- All growing medium placed on project to meet or exceed BCNTA and B.C Landscape Standards latest edition. - alters teamon.
+Submit sieve analysis by an approved independent soil testing laboratory for each type of growing medium being used on the project PRICR to placement for review and approved.
 Clearly identify source and type for each.
-Resubmit as required until growing medium is approved.
-Provide one composite sample of each type of proposed growing medium for each different application within the project. minimum 1 litre physical sample. - Submittals shall be made at least seven (7) days before Contractor shall not move or work growing medium or additives when they are excessively wet. extremely dry, or trazen or in any manner which will adversely affect growing medium structure.

-Growing medium whose structure has been destroyed by handling under these conditions will be - rejected.
-Growing medium shall not be handled in wet ar frozen conditions.

-Slab drainage shall be 19mm (3/4") diameter drain gravel free from any sill and clay as shown in - Place growing medium, except structural to required finish grades and minimum depths as detailed, unless shown otherwise
+Resubmit as required unit growing medium is approved.
+Provide one composite sample of each type of proposed growing medium for each different opplication within the project. minimum 1 life physical sample Submittals shall be made at least seven (7) days before - 4.
+Contractor shall not move or work growing medium or additives when they are excessively wet. extremely dry, or frazen or in any manner which will adversely affect growing medium structure.
+Growing medium whose structure has been destroyed by handling under these conditions will be rejected.
+Growing medium shall not be handled in wet or frozen conditions.
+5. Slab drainage shall be 19mm (3/4') diameter drain gravel free from any sill and clay as shown in - details.
+Place growing medium, except structural to required finish grades and minimum depths as - detailed, unless shown otherwise